Bridenbecker/emodpy-workflow/docs/tutorials/getting_started.md

 ## 5. Brief introduction to Calibration

 In [this tutorial](calibration_intro.md), you will do your first simple calibration with emodpy-workflow.
 You will learn how to specify reference data and the hyperparameters to calibrate.
+You will also learn how to resample a calibration process (select calibrated parameterizations).
 However, it is not intended to teach the art/science of calibration.

+# 5.5 Using a Calibration (Parameterizations)

+[This tutorial](using_a_calibration.md) will show you how to use a calibration as input to configure and run EMOD.

 ## 6. Learn how to create scenarios and do sweeps